 Although the stars seemed to move with reassuring predictability, the paths of the planets in the night sky were harder to forecast.
 The very word ‘planet’ comes to us from the Greek word for ‘wandering.’
 The Greeks called the planets ‘aster planetes’ – wandering stars.

 Below you can see Mars’s path as seen from Earth over a period of about 8 months against the fixed background of stars.
 Mars, of course, does not really change direction and go backwards.

-We see this happen only because of our position on a rock orbiting the sun watching another rock also orbiting the sun.
+We see this happen only because we are on a rock orbiting the sun watching another rock in a different orbit around the sun.
 The two rocks’ relative velocities and locations are changing.
 When our planet passes Mars, Mars appears to move backward in our night sky – the jargon term is retrograde motion.

 If we could travel in a spaceship to a privileged position outside the disc of the solar system, the picture would look much simpler.
 We would see the planets moving in elliptical orbits around the sun – a fact that was discovered by Johannes Kepler in the early 1600s.

 It is obvious to anyone who watches the night sky that the planets grow brighter and dimmer, implying their distances from Earth change.

 However, the Greeks were insistent that the only movement possible in the heavens was circular.
 Unfortunately, strict circular orbits centered on the earth would not allow the planets’ distances from the earth to vary.

 Appolonius of Perga thought about the problem and came up the concepts of the eccentric, the deferent, and the epicycle.

 Hipparchus implemented Appolonius’s ideas, modelling the movements of the sun and the moon with moderate success.